Weakened but unbowed, NRA head digs in against gun control

 “Wayne was like ‘What?
 What’s the big deal?'” said Knox, whose father, now deceased, lost a battle with LaPierre for control of the NRA.
 LaPierre became the group’s CEO in 1991.

-“He’s gotten some nice guns since then but I wouldn’t call him a gun guy,” Knox said.
-“I think he’s a true believer but I don’t think he quite gets it. … It’s always been business and political to him, where to dad it was almost a religion.
+“He’s gotten some nice guns since then, but I wouldn’t call him a gun guy,” Knox said.
+“I think he’s a true believer, but I don’t think he quite gets it. … It’s always been business and political to him, where to Dad it was almost a religion.
 It was a calling.”

 Richard Feldman, a former NRA lobbyist and author of “Ricochet: Confessions of a Gun Lobbyist,” recalls that during congressional hearings, he and other NRA lobbyists would sit together to observe the proceedings while LaPierre, carrying big yellow legal pads, would sit in the back and wave people away.